The journal is the book of first entry.

-Journals may also often include a cross-referencing code or folio number to cross-reference between the journal entries and the accounts (the next step).
-Each specific item, such as bank, would have its own folio number, and this would be used to cross-reference from the journal entry involving ‘bank’ to the banks’ account in the ledger (this will be covered in the next section).
-The folio numbers make it simple to trace information through the steps in the
+Journals may also often include a cross-referencing code or folio number to cross-reference between the journal entries and the T-accounts (the next step in the accounting cycle).
+Each specific item, such as bank, would have its own folio number, and this would be used to cross-reference from the journal entry involving ‘bank’ to the banks’ T-account in the ledger (this will be covered in the next section).
+The folio numbers make it simple to trace information through the steps in the accounting cycle.

 These cross-referencing numbers or codes would work like this:

 ‘Sal-1’ is the individual code for the ‘salaries’ account.
 ‘J-1’ is the code for ‘journal page 1’.
 One could thus follow information from the journal entry to an account in the ledger, or from an account in the ledger back to the journal entries.

 There are actually various different types of journals, and in our next lesson we're going to see what they look like and how they work.

 Click below to see questions and exercises on this same topic from other visitors to this page... (if there is no published solution to the question/exercise, then try and solve it yourself)

 Name the Accounts Question